mejia-dev/rhythmrunner/README.md

 ## ⚠️ Known Bugs
 If you see an issue, please report it on the [Issues](https://github.com/mejia-dev/rhythmrunner/issues) page.
+- Line 31 of `GameRendering.tsx` uses an `any` variable declaration.
 - Player falls back to ground very quickly after resuming from pause.
 - Player invincibility glow can stay active after the track is restarted.
 - Audio tracks with consistent/ambient low frequencies can cause visualizer and rendering to become glitchy.